See Also

 Enidine Inc.

-Enidine manufactures hydraulic telescoping (piston) and rotary shock absorbers for railroad equipment.
+Affiliated with ITT and Koni, Enidine manufactures hydraulic telescoping (piston) and rotary shock absorbers for railroad equipment.
 Got an old worn-out Houdaille rotary?
 Enidine can make a new replacement.
 (Dan Pluta and Ben Ringnalda found this vendor.)

 Envirotech Remediation Services, Inc.